ligato/docs/docs/plugins/vpp-plugins.md

 ## STN Plugin

-In some deployments, you might outfit a host with two NICs: one controlled by VPP, and the other controlled by the host stack for K8s control plane communications.
+In some deployments, you might deploy a host with two NICs: one controlled by VPP, and the other controlled by the host stack.

 You can implement the steal-the-NIC (STN) plugin when your host only supports a single NIC.
 In this [single-NIC setup][stn-contiv-vpp], the plugin steals the interface and its IP address from the host network stack just before VPP startup.
 Note that the VPP agent uses the same VPP interface IP address on the host-to-VPP interconnect TAP interface.